-All the breeds I listed as examples were made better at these specific activities through selective breeding by us over decades and in some cases centuries.
+All the breeds I listed as examples were made better at these specific activities through selective breeding over decades and, in some cases, centuries.
 We created breeds that need to engage in specific activities to be whole.
 If we do not provide an outlet for the drives we made stronger, we can’t be surprised if dogs become frustrated and engage in what we consider dog misbehavior.
 In reality, it is simply looking for an alternative outlet for what we failed to provide.
 These are displacement activities, not dog misbehavior.

-Fulfilling your dog’s genetic drives is the most successful approach for curbing your dog’s choice of undesired displacement activity.
-Because it removes the need for the activity.
-Once that is accomplished it becomes fairly easy to suppress any bad habits that remain.
+Fulfilling your dog’s genetic drives is the most successful approach for curbing your dog’s choices of undesired displacement activities.
+It removes the need for those activities.
+Once that is accomplished, it becomes fairly easy to suppress any remaining bad habits.

 The Better Approach

-Failing to address the genetic needs first, will result in a lot of frustration for all involved.
-Dog misbehavior can temporarily be suppressed regardless but without addressing the underlying cause you will play whack-a-mole forever.
-After you suppress one dog misbehavior, your dog will find a new one a few weeks later.
-Because the lack that led to it in the first place, still exists.
+Failing to address the genetic needs first will result in frustration for all involved.
+Dog misbehavior can temporarily be suppressed regardless, but without addressing the underlying cause, you will play whack-a-mole forever.
+After you suppress one dog’s misbehavior, your dog will find a new one a few weeks later.
+Because the lack that led to it in the first place still exists.
 Fulfilling your dog’s genetic needs is where all problem resolution must begin for lasting success.